 Adult day service programs (formerly known as adult daycare centers) are achieving new popularity as more and more seniors chose not to live in nursing homes.
 The advent of home and community long-term care Medicare and Medicaid waiver programs that support alternatives to institutional long-term care and rehabilitation also contributed to its growing popularity.
 This is a relatively recent service for frail, physically or cognitively impaired, seniors and their caregivers.
 Stand-alone facilities offering daycare are cropping up in urban and suburban areas.

 Demand for this kind of service is growing largely due to the benefits it provides to caregivers, particularly the children.
 With their elderly parents in an adult daycare center, the caregivers can retain a job outside of their home, have help with the physical part of caring for a loved one, avoid the guilt of putting a parent in a “home” and obtain respite from what can be a 24-hour responsibility

 You could run this type of business if you are qualified to do so.
-Your goal will be to provide for the physical, emotional, social and mental needs of elderly during the day and return them to their family’s home in late afternoon.
+Your goal will be to provide for the physical, emotional, social and mental needs of the elderly during the day and return them to their family’s home in the late afternoon.
 To improve customer response, you can offer to include round trip transportation and pick-up services, as well as facilities for bathing and hair washing.
 The professional qualifications of your staff are also important, and the presence of a registered nurse may be required by law particularly in areas of licensing for administering medicine and medical procedures.
 You also need to schedule activities, trips, arts, crafts and other disguised therapy, nutritional meals prepared on-site or by a qualified outside source.